-Ladies and gentlemen, may we present to you the wine pop, a.k.a. your new favorite (and innovative!) way to get drunk while combating August humidity.
+Ladies and gentlemen, may we present to you the wine pop, a.k.a. your new favorite (and innovative!) way to get drunk while combating summer humidity.
+Add chunks of fruit and you have sangria pops, equally amazing.

 Freezing wine to create a sugary treat may seem like an intimidating feat, but it’s actually quite easy.
 In fact, you can probably sip your way through the cooking and freezing process, so long as you’re mindful of things like a stove’s open flame.